PraveenKumar02349/Learn/docker.md

 docker ps - to list running docker images

-To Eun by adding Name in docker image docker run --name praveen-docker postgres
+To Run by adding Name in docker image docker run --name praveen-docker postgres

 command prompt can be closed , still docker will run using